 I’m fully aware of the fact that my last post was a “thank-you” post.
 I put this thank you note up there because it is likely that you, my dear reader, came across this blog in the first place due to recommendations of internet personalities like the guys above.
 This is the immediate effect of a link post and therefore works nicely as a smooth transition to….

 The author and his link post

 I like link posts a lot.
 To me they are like “browsing suggestions” – that’s the phrase I use most of the times when announcing a new link list on Twitter.
-Gabe Weatherhead’s answer to Shawn Blanc’s post reflects the same feelings about this topic and adds one of the most important points:
+Gabe Weatherhead’s answer to Shawn Blanc’s post reflects the same feelings I have about this topic.
+Gabe adds one of the most important points: